robertsLando/MongoDB-OrangePI/README.md

-# MongoDB-OrangePI
+# MongoDb for OrangePI

-Mongodb 3.2.12 for orange PI precompiled binaries for 32 bit armv7l.
+MongoDb 3.2.12 for Orange Pi precompiled binaries for 32 bit armv7l.

 **WARNING**
-Mongodb size limit on 32bit systems is 2GB.
+> This 32-bit legacy distribution does not include SSL encryption and is limited to around 2GB of data.
+In general you should use the 64 bit builds.

-### Install
+## Install

 Create mongodb user and folders needed